 However, the possibility of getting them after 3 times depends on how old the prints are and their stickiness.
 Still, they can be developed by chemical methods like ninhydrin.

 Myth 14: Heat Removes the Fingerprint From Paper

 First of all, Heating is different from burning.
-Heating is the adding of thermal energy, while burning is the chemical oxidation reaction.
+Heating is the addition of thermal energy while burning is the chemical oxidation reaction.

 When you heat a paper, it starts losing its brightness and becomes tan.
 This is also used as a technique for making the paper appear older.

 Check more: How to calculate brightness of paper.